HeartlandTranspersonalAlliance/pskc-site/_pages/kcpc.md

   - url: https://www.evolution-mag.com/
     image_path: /assets/images/kcpc/evolution.jpg
     alt: "The Evolution Magazine Logo"
     #title: "The BODY track features all of our workshops, group activities, and ceremonies
   #- url: /assets/images/kcpc/yogabsi.jpg
   #  image_path: /assets/images/kcpc/keyhole.jpg
   #  alt: "Keyhole Consulting & Wellness"
     #title: "The BODY track features all of our workshops, group activities, and ceremonies""
 ---
-#### Explore
+## Thank You for a Great Conference!
 {: .text-center}

-- **Advancements in Psychedelic Science**
-- **Harm Reduction & Psychedelic Integration Discussion Panels**
-- **Updates on Psychedelic Policy Efforts in Missouri**
-- **Intimate Group Workshops Featuring Ecstatic Dance, Meditation, Yoga, Authentic Relating, Cacao Cermonies, and more!**
+We are grateful to everyone who attended and contributed to making the Kansas City Psychedelic Conference a success.
+Photos and recordings from the conference will be available soon.

+[Sign up for our newsletter](https://lu.ma/pskc){: .btn .btn--primary} to be the first to know when recordings are available!
+{: .text-center}

+### What's Next?
+{: .text-center}

+We have exciting upcoming events planned.
+Check out our [events page](/events/) to see what's coming up!
+{: .text-center}

 #### Lineup
 {: .text-center}

 {% include gallery caption="The full lineup for the **Kansas City Psychedelic Conference**." %}

 #### Special Thanks
 {: .text-center}
-We would like to extend our sincerest graditudes for those who are sponsoring KCPC and making this possible {: .text-center}
+We would like to extend our sincerest gratitudes for those who sponsored KCPC and made this possible {: .text-center}

 ##### Visionary Sponsor